GTFS: fare_attributes

-fare_rules.txt

-shapes.txt
+fare_rules

+shapes

 Rules for drawing lines on a map to represent a transit organization's routes.

-frequencies.txt
+frequencies

-Headway (time between trips) for routes with variable frequency of service.
+This table specifies headway (time between trips) for routes with variable frequency of service.

-transfers.txt
+transfers

 Rules for making connections at transfer points between routes.

-feed_info.txt
+feed_info

+An optional feed start date and optional feed expiration date can be set.
+Agencies may publish feeds that are several days into the future.
+Thus, journey planning software applications keep multiple feed versions and the correct feed for a particular day or time.